YaminaHamidi/BatchNormalization/README.md

 To elaviate this problem the paper [1] suggests to scale each mini-batch of data before input into the hidden layers, which is believed to keep the distribution of the data stable throughout the training process.

-[1] : Paper: IOFFE, Sergey et SZEGEDY, Christian.
+[1] : IOFFE, Sergey et SZEGEDY, Christian.
 Batch normalization: Accelerating deep network training by reducing internal covariate shift.
 In : International conference on machine learning.
 PMLR, 2015. p.
 448-456.